 As for multiplayer content that the game will include, fans can expect to see split-screen play, LAN support, and the return of the beloved Forge editing tool.
 This is a Halo game, after all, so fans will likely hear more about the robust multiplayer offerings shortly.

 Halo Infinite will also adhere to classic Halo difficulty standards, with players able to choose from the conventional Easy, Normal, Heroic, and Legendary difficulties.
-The game will include item pickups similar to Halo 3 items, according to reliable Halo insider Klobrille.
-“Grapple hook, thrust or classics like overshield.
+The game will include item pickups similar to Halo 3, according to reliable Halo insider Klobrille.
+“Grapple hook, thrust, or classics like overshield.
 All this is very dynamic and might vary heavily based on playlist etc. of course.
 But more on all that at a later date.”

 These items will be discoverable in the open world, and the grappling hook was shown in the gameplay demo to either traverse the topography or pull Master Chief toward his enemies.

-No multiplayer details were shown off during the demo, but it seems classic modes, as well as LAN multiplayer, will return.
 However, it isn’t clear whether the actual shooting mechanics will be more reminiscent of the recent Halo 5: Guardians or pre-343 Industries Halo iterations.
-Klobrille added they weren’t sure how these might be worked into the game’s campaign, but they will vary in their implementation on multiplayer maps.
+Klobrille added that they weren’t sure how these might be worked into the game’s campaign, but they will vary in their implementation on multiplayer maps.

 For the past few years, 343 Industries has been busy building a new engine for Halo Infinite.
 Lee claims that the new engine “empowers [the] creative teams to reach detail and performance no Halo has ever delivered” and that it will let them capture “intimate stories like the moments [witnessed] in Discover Hope.”

-The visuals we’ve seen so far are all from this new engine, but we’ve yet to see actual gameplay of Halo Infinite in action.
-Regardless, the visuals seem to be a big step forward for the Halo franchise.
+The visuals we’ve seen so far are all from this new engine and seem to be a big step forward for the Halo franchise despite being a work in progress.
 Players on both console and PC should be happy with the new art direction of Infinite.

 One of the biggest worries of any release these days is that it will be bogged down with microtransactions and loot boxes.
 It seems likely that Halo Infinite will include some form of microtransactions — the specifics of which are still unclear — but it will not feature “real-money loot boxes.”